-Reporting by the School about these matters to FACS and, where necessary, the Police, is generally undertaken by the Principal or delegated by the Principal.
+Reporting by the School about these matters to DCJ and, where necessary, the Police, is generally undertaken by the Principal or person delegated by the Principal.
 This is in accordance with best practice principles and is the expectation of the School.
 If staff have a concern that a child or young person is at risk of significant harm they should contact the Principal as soon as possible to discuss whether the case reaches the threshold of 'risk of significant harm' and the steps required to report the matter.
-However, if there is an immediate danger to the child or young person and the Principal or the Staff Student Relation Adviser is not contactable staff should speak to the Police and/or the Child Protection Helpline directly and then advise the Principal or the Staff Student Relations Adviser at the School as soon as possible.
+However, if there is an immediate danger to the child or young person and the Principal is not contactable, staff should speak to the Police and/or the Child Protection Helpline directly and then advise the Principal of the School as soon as possible.